 Yes, of course.
 We offer private family tours most days during the summer.
-We also have 2 Try-It Days available for potential camper participation as well.
-We strongly recommend attending one of our Try-It Days.
+We also have Try-It Days available for potential camper participation as well.
+We strongly recommend attending our Try-It Days.
 We have found children get a much better feel for the Nock-A-Mixon camper experience.

 At Nock-A-Mixon, we work to provide a safe and fun environment for children to be happy, grow and make life-long friends.
 Accomplishing these goals has been the secret to our success since 1939.
 Our camp record speaks for itself.
 We take our 96% camper return rate as a reflection on the environment we create.
 This return rate allows us to re-invest into the facility and programs while keeping tuition the greatest value in camping.

-Absolutely!
 We think it is important for your family to get a taste of camp by visiting.
-We offer tours almost daily during the camp season, as well as two Try It Days, which is an immersive experience where parents and children spend the afternoon with us.
+We offer tours almost daily during the camp season, as well as Try It Day, which is an immersive experience where parents and children spend the afternoon with us.

 Yes, we accept bunking requests for all first-time campers and do our very best to accommodate them.
 If there is any issue with a request, we will contact you.

 We want our campers to “unplug” for the summer.
-We do not permit cell phones, disabled cell phones, laptops, Apple watches, Ipads, Kindles or tablets of any kind.
-We do allow Ipods and Ipod touches as we feel that music is an integral part of the camp culture.
-Cameras are also permitted.
+We do not permit cell phones, laptops, iPod Touches, Apple watches, iPads, Kindles or tablets of any kind.
+We do allow some MP3 players as we feel that music is an integral part of the camp culture.